DaireNiC/SHA-256/README.md

 	![sha](https://github.com/DaireNiC/SHA-256/blob/master/media/media.JPG)

 # SHA 256
-SHA 256 is an iterative algorithim.
+SHA 256 is an iterative algorithm.
 The input is alterted in such a way that the output from the last iteration is the input to the next iteration.
-Therefore, any slight change to the input results in a drastically different output, thus increasing the security of the algorithim.
+Therefore, any slight change to the input results in a drastically different output, thus increasing the security of the algorithm.

 ![sha](https://github.com/DaireNiC/SHA-256/blob/master/media/media2.JPG)